 Create a route for your school walk or bikeride that is easy for your students to access - in most cases, this should be on your school’s campus.
 Outdoors is best (around a soccer field for example), but in a pinch you can even walk the halls or around your school’s gymnasium.

 Then, select a date and time that fits in well with your school’s schedule.
-We highly recommend walking or biking between September 18 and 22 - this is the week preceding RIDE’s official event date.
+We highly recommend walking or biking between October 1 and 4 - this is the week preceding RIDE’s official event date.
 Closer to the event is better.

 You’re going to need a team page to collect online donations!
 The leader you’ve selected should be the captain of this team and the ‘face’ of this school event.